Skip to main content

 White Tigers

 There are also tigers with a coat striped black and white instead of golden-yellow and black.
 The color of their coat is the result of breeding.
-Yet, they are not albinos, otherwise they would have red eyes.
+Yet, they aren't albinos, otherwise they would have red eyes.
 White tigers have blue eyes.

 The Tiger Is Related To: